EllaTheCat/dopamine-2020/README.md

 - cfg09 - Settings (i3bar, debug mode)

-There's nothing to stop competent users editing "cfg" files, and this is to be encouraged.
-Use ".git/info/exclude" to prevent overwriting by 'git pull', please don't use .gitignore.
+There's nothing to stop competent users editing "cfg" files, and this is to be encouraged, but don't forget measures to prevent overwriting by 'git pull'.

 I concede that the decisions about the contents of each "cfg" file will need reviewing, so "i3-config" won't become stable in git